VisuaLies-Govhack23/HeriTours/README.md

 - Leaflet for map visualizations.
 - HTML5 Geolocation API for live position updates
 - Fetch API for requests
+- Fetch insights from a dashboard hosted on Tableau public, a free platform

 *Back-end:*
 - A Python-based server written using FastAPI and Pydantic